DwynDelosReyes/LCS-Capstone-1/README.md

-# LCS-Capstone-1: Calculator
 An HTML calculator utilizing JavaScript programs to perform basic mathematical operations.
 This team project was created with @carloooseee.